Martin Short: 1972–1976: Early theatrical and Canadian television work

-Just as Short was about to graduate from McMaster University, he moved to Toronto with the intention of temporarily giving acting a shot, rather than immediately pursuing a career in social work.
+Just as Short was about to graduate from McMaster University, he moved to Toronto to temporarily give acting a shot rather than immediately pursue a career in social work.
 Right away, in March 1972, he landed his first piece of paid work as an actor, playing a plastic credit card inside a woman's purse in a Chargex television commercial.
-He was then cast by Stephen Schwartz for the new 1972 production of the Broadway hit Godspell at Toronto's Royal Alexandra Theatre.
+He was then cast by Stephen Schwartz in the 1972 production of the Broadway hit Godspell at Toronto's Royal Alexandra Theatre.
 Among other members of that production's cast were Victor Garber, Gilda Radner, Eugene Levy, Dave Thomas, Andrea Martin, Jayne Eastwood, and Gerry Salsberg.
 Paul Shaffer was the musical director.
-As stated by Short in his 2014 memoir, as well as in the 2018 documentary Love, Gilda, he and Gilda Radner dated each other on and off during that time.
+As Short wrote in his 2014 memoir, he and Gilda Radner dated each other on and off during that time.

 Short subsequently found work in several Canadian television shows and theatrical productions.
-These included being cast for the role of a tough, predatory prison inmate in the 1972 staging of John Herbert's drama Fortune and Men's Eyes, that had the upstart twenty-two-year-old actor commuting back to his hometown of Hamilton, Ontario.
+These included being cast for the role of a tough and predatory prison inmate in the 1972 staging of John Herbert's drama Fortune and Men's Eyes.
+Appearing in this role involved the 21-year-old actor commuting to and from his hometown of Hamilton.
 By late 1972, with the success of Godspell at the Royal Alexandra Theatre in downtown Toronto, the production moved uptown to the Bayview Playhouse where it ran for 488 performances.
 Short's increased stage profile led to a guest spot on Right On, a teen-focused live program airing weekly in the after-school timeslot on the government-funded CBC TV.
 He also played the role of Smokey the Hare on the TVOntario daytime kids' program Cucumber.

-In June 1973, with Godspell winding down and Chicago's Second City improv comedy theatre starting up a sister company in Toronto, many of Short's Godspell peers, including Radner, Levy, Eastwood, Salsberg, Valri Bromfield and Dan Aykroyd, successfully joined the new troupe's first cast.
-Short on the other hand, resisted auditioning due to feeling a "phobia of being funny on demand" and considered himself a "traditional song-and-dance performer".
+In June 1973, with Godspell winding down and Chicago's Second City improv comedy theatre starting up a sister company in Toronto, many of Short's Godspell peers, including Radner, Levy, Eastwood, Salsberg, Valri Bromfield and Dan Aykroyd, joined the new troupe's first cast.
+Short resisted auditioning due to feeling a "phobia of being funny on demand" and considered himself a "traditional song-and-dance performer".

 In 1974, Short was hired as a writer on Everything Goes, a nightly variety show hosted by Norm Crosby, Mike Darow and Catherine McKinnon.
 Produced and aired on the newly launched Global Television Network, the show was broadcast only to the Southern Ontario region and lasted less than six months before being cancelled.